 When you’re not long term travelling, meeting someone with whom you feel that spark is challenging, but a great thing when it happens.
 But travelling tends to throw a big old romantic spanner in the works.
 Before I left Australia, I chose to break up with my boyfriend, because I knew I wouldn’t be able to sustain a long-distance relationship.
 And since then I’ve come to terms with the fact that if you meet someone while you’re travelling, you’re probably in a bit of strife.
 If by some miracle you’re both willing to combine your wants and needs and long term travel together, then you’ve found what so many of us travellers cannot.
 But if that’s not the case, then you’re in for a harsh reality check (and possible heartbreak).
 So be prepared to try to be genuinely happy being alone.

 No Stable Group Of Friends Back Home

 While you’re off gallivanting around the world, your friendship group back home is changing.
 They’re finding partners, buying houses, having kids.
 And the people that you thought you’d be best friends with for the rest of your life are all of a sudden living in a different world.
 When you go back to visit them, it can be quite confronting.
 Sure, the conversation still flows, but they’re talking about the cost of nappies and mortgages, while you’re gushing over a secret waterfall you found or a sweet new dive spot.
-It’s a brutal realisation that these people are now ‘old friends’, and not the close-knit circle they once were.
+It can be a brutal realisation that these people are now ‘old friends’, and not necessarily the close-knit circle they once were.